dvanmosselbeen/dvm-docs/Databases/SQLite.md

 ## Introduction

-If we don\'t need a sophisticated client/server database system, no multiple clients access, `sqlite` is the thing.
-It\'s easy to use, easy to setup (zero configuration), it\'s not too sophisticated to use.
+If we don't need a sophisticated client/server database system, no multiple clients access, `sqlite` is the thing.
+It's easy to use, easy to setup (zero configuration), it's not too sophisticated to use.

 Ideal if you want to integrate a database system in your own application.
 There are several programming language that have some